-In this week before New Year’s Eve, with a fresh start on the horizon and resolutions being made right and left, I have a proposal: Let’s push to improve restaurant wine lists in the United States.
+In this initial stretch of 2019, with a fresh resolutions being pursued right and left, I have a proposal: Let’s push to improve restaurant wine lists in the United States.
 If you’re a general manager in a restaurant, or a wine director, I’m talking to you.
 But if you’re a rank-and-file customer, I’m talking to you too, because many restaurants really do respond to suggestions…and criticism.
 This has a lot to do with the high failure rate of restaurant businesses, but rather than focusing on the grim side of the equation, let’s accentuate the positive: If you send a note or whisper in the ear of a general manager, you might really change things for the better.
 And holy moly…there are a lot of wine lists that could be better.

 I see lists all the time that are appallingly overpriced, shockingly thin or preposterously large, difficult to use, filled with sloppy typos, or fundamentally imbalanced toward certain grapes or regions.

 It is not pretty out there folks, as you surely know if you dine out frequently and know a bit about wine.
 What is most shocking to me is the disparity in thoughtfulness and care of execution that separates dinner menus from wine lists these days.
 Menus have gotten much, much better during the past decade, whereas wine lists have, on average, been dead in the water.

 Of course, we aren’t going to see any improvement without kicking around some ideas of what would constitute improvement, so here are my five top indicators of excellence in a restaurant wine list:

 1) A Wide Range of Choices to Suit Different Preferences and Foods: